mulesoft-catalyst/cicd-gocd-example/README.md

 ![Alt text](images/server-ready.png)

 ### Agent Config
-A custom image based on Ubuntu was choosen because it contains Java and cUrl already installed and run under user root by default.
+A custom image based on Ubuntu was chosen because it contains Java and cUrl already installed and run under user root by default.
 Alpine based and other official versions images are available too.

 ```